ms/buildtogether.tech/process/index.md

 valuable part of their first project course.
 In order to explain how to go about it, I need to describe two important roles in real software projects.

-The <span g="product_manager">product manager</span> is the person who owns the spec <cite>Perri2018</cite>.
+The <span g="product_manager" i="product manager">product manager</span> is the
+person who owns the spec <cite>Perri2018</cite>.
 While developers are building Version N, she is talking to customers to find out what should go into Version N+1.
 She doesn't ask them what features they want; if she does, she'll get a mish-mash of conversations overheard in frequent flyer lounges and buzzwords plucked from recent Twitter threads.
 Instead, she asks:

 1. What can't you do right now that you want to?